jackiepurdue/paper-2019-amr-uba/manuscript.md

 Naming and defining AMR genes is difficult due to the legacy of research pre-DNA sequencing technology and the large number of different researchers and stakeholders involved in AMR.
 AMR determinants are typically classified into AMR families, some of which are based on phenotypic properties, and some based on sequence variation.
 The nomenclature is usually an acronym representing the mechanism of resistance, along with a numerical value to distinguish variants.
 Each sequence, determined to be novel by some arbitrary criteria, is assigned a new number.
-Sequences are further sub-categorized when the sequence similarity is high, and as much as a single amino acid difference has given rise to a newly named determinant.
+For example, the MCR phosphoethanolamine transferase gene family is a family of genes which code for a hinderance of the ability of colistin to bind to the cell membrane.
+The MCR-3 gene has a sequence identity which has been deemed to be significantly different than that of the other MCR genes in the family.
+MCR-3.1, is has been deemed to be a variant of the MCR-3 gene, which has a slight variation in gene sequence from other MCR-3 genes.
+In looking at another AMR gene family, NDM beta-lactamase, a different set of criteria are used to name variants.
+NDM betalactamases are classified as such by their ability to confer resistance to carbapenems and some other antibiotics.
+In this case, NDM-1, and NDM-2 are only different by a single amino acid substitution.
 This system for classification has the potential to be misleading when conducting AMR research.
-AMR families could appear to have a large amount of diversity, when in reality, sequences are closely related, and only a small number are actually distinct.
+As in the examples, AMR families could appear to have a large amount of diversity, when in reality, sequences are closely related, and only a small number are actually distinct.
 Additionally, sequences which are not homologues, could potentially be classified in the same family, simply based on their function.
+An example of this is the OXA betalactamase family, which is is a phenotypically characterized family, and there are examples of determinants which have a low amount of sequence homology.
+OXA-20 has less than 20% amino acid sequence identity when compared with several other OXA family betalactamases [@1AFSAuSwx].
 This is a problem when attempting to characterize the AMR determinants by sequence similarity.
-[TODO: analogy to multi-locus sequence typing?]

 High-quality manually curated AMR databases such as the Comprehensive Antibiotic Resistance Database (CARD) [@nvbyXyPe] provide a unified resource for the definition, nomenclature and classification of AMR genes.
-CARD organises this information CARD through the antibiotic resistance ontology (ARO), a controlled vocabulary with defined relationships.
+CARD organizes this information CARD through the antibiotic resistance ontology (ARO), a controlled vocabulary with defined relationships.
 There are two data-sets within CARD, canonical and prevalence.
 Canonical is a conservative set of AMR genes and mutations that have been experimentally verified as being associated with resistance in a peer-reviewed publication.
 This is therefore slightly biased towards the organisms that have been most heavily studied.